- Both soil and climate of a ecosystem are the important factors which

 soluble salt content of 0.04 to 0.05 per cent.

-The fertility of soil is dependant on its physical, physico-chemical
+- The fertility of soil is dependent on its physical, physico-chemical

 and chemical characteristics.

 - Some of the important factors included under physical characteristics